Self Organizing Nebulous Growths for Robust and Incremental Data Visualization: Method

 \subsection{Growing $\mathbf{C}$ and $\mathbf{Y}$ to Refine the Inferred Topology}

-By iterating the above three steps from Sections \ref{VQ} - \ref{Dimensionality}, the topology of $\mathbf{x}$ can be approximated using $\{\mathbf{C}, \mathbf{E} \}$ and preserved onto $\mathbf{Y}$ in the visualization space.
+By iterating the above three steps from Sections \ref{Graph_Const} - \ref{Dimensionality}, the topology of $\mathbf{x}$ can be approximated using $\{\mathbf{C}, \mathbf{E} \}$ and preserved onto $\mathbf{Y}$ in the visualization space.
 However, since the optimal number of coding vectors $\mathbf{C}$ is unknown \textit{a priori}, SONG starts with a small number of $\mathbf{C}$ which may be insufficient to capture all the structures in $\mathbf{X}$ such as clusters and sub-clusters.
 Therefore, we grow the sizes of $\mathbf{C}$ and $\mathbf{Y}$ as needed during training.
 Additionally, such growth can accommodate structural changes, e.g., addition of new clusters, when new data are presented in the incremental data visualization scenarios.
-Note that this growth of coding vectors and low-dimensional vectors is conditional, so this step may not be done for certain iterations.

 Inspired by the GNG, we define a Growth Error associated with $\mathbf{c}_{i_1}$ as: